HunterLewis000/STARS-Scope-Profiles/README.md

 # STARS-Scope-Profiles
 Config Files and Associated Radar Video Maps to be used in DGSCOPE by K2FC

 There will be a sector configuration file for every TRACON in the United States organized by each facility's ID code.
 To find an ID code go to https://123atc.com/facilities.
+Some Airports do not have dedicated TRACONs but still have radar data and will be located under TRACABs.

 Each folder of a TRACON will include the following files:
 - (FACILITY ID).xml = The configuration file preset with the radar information and homepoint to be used on DGSCOPE.